JeromeCGithub/self_rust_os/README.md

 $ cargo run
 ```

+## Contributing

+If like me you want to learn more about OS development in rust, feel free to contribute to this project.
+You can open an issue or a pull request.
+I will be happy to discuss with you about this project and his implementation.

 ## License

 This project is licensed under the MIT License - see the [LICENSE-MIT](LICENSE-MIT) file for details.